remuant/P1_AZMLND__Optimizing_a_Pipeline_in_Azure/README.md

 **Dataset**
 * The dataset is derived from the direct marketing campaigns of a Portuguese banking institution.
-* The marketing campaigns were conducted via phone calls.
 * The dataset represents a binary classification task.
 * The dataset contains 20 input features and 1 output feature.
 * The target classification denotes whether a given financial product: _bank term deposit_, would be subscribed to or not, denoted **yes** and **no** respectively.